simplisticated/telegraf-starter/README.md

         `America/New_York`, etc.
     -   This value will be passed to the `timeZone` field in `DateTimeFormatOptions` for logging purposes.
+-   `SERVER_PORT`: Defines the port on which the server will listen.
+If not provided, the default port is 3000.
+-   `USE_HTTPS`: If set to `true`, HTTPS will be used for the server.
+-   `LOG_SERVER_REQUESTS`: This variable controls whether request logging is enabled.
+When set to `true`, the server logs requests, including the date, HTTP method, URL, and request body.

 You should create a `.env` file in the root of your project and define these variables with their respective values.